fvaleri/cdc/README.md

 Important change event properties: `lsn` (offset) is the log sequence number that tracks the position in the database WAL (write ahead log), `txId` represents the identifier of the server transaction which caused the event, `ts_ms` represents the number of microseconds since Unix Epoch as the server time at which the transaction was committed.

+Prerequisites: Postgres 11, OpenJDK 1.8 and Maven 3.5+.

 - [External systems setup](./external/README.md)
 - [KafkaConnect CDC pipeline](./connect-cdc/README.md)